physiozoo/physiozoo.github.io/docs/sections/tutorials/tutorial3.rst

   * Range,
   * Moving average,
   * Quotient,
-  * Combined (the combination of the Range and the Moving Average filters).
+  * Combined (the combination of the Range and the Moving average filters).

 You can select the preprocessing filter with the dropdown: Main -> Preprocessing.